cwendorf/EASI/B-TutorialExamples/OneWay/ONEWAY-DATA-EXAMPLE.md

 ### Analyses of a Group Comparison

-This section produces analyses that are equivalent to analyses for two levels of a factor.
+This section produces analyses that are equivalent to comparisons of two levels of a factor.

 #### Confidence Interval for a Mean Difference